garysteinmetz/chhcsfun_template/docs/app/run_publically_on_lightsail.md

 that the browser (A) gets forwarded to `https://#TF_VAR_AWS_DOMAIN_NAME#` and (B) now renders the ('coin flip') application.

+## Make Sure to Accept AWS Email Verifying Domain Name Registration

+After registering your domain name with AWS, make sure to accept an email AWS sends to you to verify that it was you that registered the domain.
+Failure to do so will cause the domain name to no longer be accessible (e.g. web pages will no longer load on a web browser).

 ## Additional Recommended Ubuntu Configurations

 ### Turn Off Automatic OS Updates